glouppe/info8010-deep-learning/lecture6.md

 - the forward pass is implemented as $v(\mathbf{h}) = \mathbf{U}^T v(\mathbf{x})$ with appropriate reshaping, thereby effectively up-sampling an input $v(\mathbf{x})$ into a larger one;
 - the backward pass is computed by multiplying the loss by $\mathbf{U}$ instead of $\mathbf{U}^T$.

-Transposed convolutions are also referred to as fractionally-stride convolutions or deconvolutions (mistakenly).
+Transposed convolutions are also referred to as fractionally-strided convolutions or deconvolutions (mistakenly).

 .center.width-70[![](figures/lec6/transposed-convolution.svg)]